 MPA Content Security Best Practices

-For more than three decades, the MPAA has managed security assessments at entertainment vendor facilities on behalf of its member studios.
+For more than three decades, the MPA has managed security assessments at entertainment vendor facilities on behalf of its member studios.
 Using a set of Content Security Best Practices that outline standard controls to help secure content, we are continually working to strengthen security processes across production, post-production, marketing, and distribution.

 Best Practices are designed to provide current and future third-party vendors with an understanding of general content security expectations, as well as a framework for assessing a facility’s ability to protect a client’s content.

 Decisions regarding the use of vendors are made by each member studio solely on a unilateral basis.

 The Best Practices outlined below are subject to local, state, regional, federal, and country laws or regulations.
 The industry standards or International Organization for Standardization (ISO) references contained herein, are subject to change periodically.